 - Your headache is always one side but as it worsens it spreads to be on the other side as well

-- Your headache or migraine starts in your neck or is accompanied by neck stiffness, soreness, or tenderness
+- Your headache or migraine starts in the neck or is accompanied by neck stiffness, soreness or tenderness

-- Your headache or migraine is triggered or aggravated by neck movement or sustained neck positions, like sitting at a computer or driving
+- Your headache or migraine is triggered or aggravated by neck movement or sustained neck positions, such as sitting at a computer or driving

 How does it work?

 The diagnostic accuracy of the Watson Headache® Approach is well proven.

 It can confirm if disorders in the upper neck are responsible for headache or migraine and determine the exact nature of the disorder and which spinal joints are involved.
 Guesswork is eliminated, and there is no cracking or manipulation.